-We have proposed a new qualitative approach for ecosystem modeling based on timed automata (TA) formalism combined to a high-level query language for exploring scenarios.
-EcoMata is a tool-box for modeling and exploring qualitatively trophic-food web using this approach.To date, it is dedicated to ecosystems that can be modeled as a collection of species (prey-predator systems) under various human pressures and to environmental disturbances.
-This tool is made of two main parts: the Network Editor and the Query Launcher.
+EcoMata is a tool-box for qualitative modeling and exploring ecosystems and for aiding to design environmental guidelines.
+We have proposed a new qualitative approach for ecosystem modeling (cf. 4.3) based on timed automata (TA) formalism combined to a high-level query language for exploring scenarios.

+To date, EcoMata is dedicated to ecosystems that can be modeled as a collection of species (prey-predator systems) under various human pressures and submitted to environmental disturbances.
+It has two main parts: the Network Editor and the Query Launcher.
 The Network Editor let a stakeholder describe the trophic food web in a graphical way (the species icons and interactions between them).
 Only few ecological parameters are required and the user can save species in a library.
 The number of qualitative biomass levels is set as desired.
 An efficient algorithm generates automatically the network of timed automata.
 EcoMata provides also a dedicated window to help the user to define different fishing pressures, a nice way being by using chronograms.
 In the Query Launcher, the user selects the kind of query and the needed parameters (for example the species biomass levels to define a situation).
 Results are provided in a control panel or in files that can be exploited later.
 Several additional features are proposed in EcoMata: building a species library, import/export of ecosystem model, batch processing for long queries, etc. EcoMata is developed in Java (Swing for the GUI) and the model-checker called for the timed properties verification is UPPAAL.

-The following website is devoted to the presentation of the ECOMATA: http://oban.agrocampus-ouest. fr:8080/ecomata.
+The following website is devoted to the presentation of ECOMATA: http://oban.agrocampus-ouest.fr:8080/ecomata.